ParthJedi/DataScieneAndML/README.md

 # DataScieneAndML
-This repository is our is for data science and machine learning POC projects.
+This is our repository for data science and machine learning POC projects.

-Testing.